ericglau/demo-devex/README.md

     <version>2.6.5-SNAPSHOT</version>
 ```
 2. Ensure you have no compilation errors by running `mvn compile`
-3. Provided you have no compilation errors, start liberty:x mode with `mvn liberty:x`
+3. Provided you have no compilation errors, start liberty:dev mode with `mvn liberty:dev`
 4. Make any code changes to java source files, resource files or configuration files and see that the changes are picked up dynamically while the server is running
-5. Attach a debugger, by default the liberty:x mode allows for a debugger to attach to port: 8787.
+5. Attach a debugger, by default the liberty:dev mode allows for a debugger to attach to port: 8787.
 Note: this will not work if you have a jvmOptions property set in your pom.xml
-6. When you are done use 'ctl-c' to terminate liberty:x mode and stop your server
+6. When you are done use 'ctl-c' to terminate liberty:dev mode and stop your server